ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 ---
 layout: post
-title: "3D Graphics Library"
+title: "Graphics API"
 date: 2017-09-09
 ---

-This post lists key points of graphic Library.
+This post sumarize key points of graphic API.

 ## D3D11
 ### Input Layout
-+ How to understand input layout object in 3D11 framework and  how does GPU Hardware use them ?
+- How to understand input layout object in D3D11 and  how does GPU Hardware use them ?
   - *D3D11_INPUT_ELEMENT_DESC*, describes each element's property, including data format, binding slot, offset, and stride.
   - `IASetVertexBuffers()`, binds vertex buffer to input assembler stage. including the beginning slot, number of buffers, array of buffer address, stride and offset.
   - with input layout object describing each element of each slot and each buffer's stride, GPU hardware should know how to read vertex data correctly.

 ### GPU resources and views
-- vertex buffer, index buffer, constant buffer, stream output buffer, these four kinds of buffer can be bind to pipe directly.
+- Vertex buffer, index buffer, constant buffer, stream output buffer, these four kinds of buffers can be bind to pipe directly.
 - Other buffers require a resource view in order to bind to pipe.
 	- render target view(RTV), pipeline output buffer.
 	- depth-stencil view(DSV), pipeline output buffer.